peschinskiy/peschinskiy.github.io/_posts/2025-04-05-remapping-windows-and-mac-keyborads.md

   Same reasoning as on Mac.

 - **Right Ctrl → Win**
   While the `Win` key is sometimes considered a `Command` alternative, it's more limited in Windows and rarely used by third-party apps.
 Still, since it’s needed for native shortcuts, keeping it to the right of the spacebar is essential.
-I wanted a better solution here, but hit some technical limitations—more on that below.
+I wanted a better solution here, but hit some technical limitations - more on that below.

 ---

 ## Shortcuts

 Windows is surprisingly restrictive when it comes to remapping system shortcuts.
 While macOS offers a generous set of options right in system settings, Windows makes it difficult at nearly every step.
 For example, when changing the keyboard layout, you can choose only from three predefined shortcuts (`Shift+Ctrl`, `` ` ``, or `Shift+Alt`).
 Custom shortcuts aren’t supported.
-So, we need external tools—and even then, the combination of remapped keys and custom shortcuts often fails in subtle ways.
+So, we need external tools - and even then, the combination of remapped keys and custom shortcuts often fails in subtle ways.

 ### Custom Mappings